 Born in Rochester, New York in 1881, Hays graduated from Columbia Law School in 1905 and built a substantial law practice.
 Throughout his career, Hays devoted much of his time and energy to the defense of civil liberties.
-In one of his books, he said, “I hate to see people pushed around.
+In one of his books, he wrote, “I hate to see people pushed around.
 I vent my emotions in trying to help them from being pushed.”
-In that spirit, and as a close associate of Roger Baldwin, the principal organizer of the American Civil Liberties Union, he served for twenty-five years as general counsel of ACLU.
+In that spirit, and as a close associate of Roger Baldwin, the principal organizer of the American Civil Liberties Union, he served for 25 years as general counsel of ACLU.
 He played a leading role in many important cases, including the Scopes evolution trial in Tennessee, the Sweet segregation case in Detroit, the Countess Cathcart immigration case, the “Trenton Six” case, and the Reichstag fire litigation in Berlin.

 Arthur Hays also was a major figure outside the courts.
 Defying bans on free speech by Mayor Frank Hague, he addressed public meetings in Jersey City, leading to a major first amendment ruling in the Supreme Court.
 In 1937, Hays headed an inquiry into police violations of civil liberties in Puerto Rico.

 Hays was the author of several books, including Let Freedom Ring (1928, revised 1937), Trial by Prejudice (1933), Democracy Works (1939), and City Lawyer (1942).
-Hays died in 1954.
+He died in 1954.